dmbarbour/glas/docs/GlasDesign.md

 *Note:* Deduplication is [security sensitive](https://tahoe-lafs.readthedocs.io/en/tahoe-lafs-1.12.1/convergence-secret.html).
 If we must secure the content, we will want to add a cryptographic salt before encryption.

-### Partial Evaluation

-Glas is designed to simplify partial evaluation: Linking is static.
-Stack allocation is static.
-Static record paths are readily distinguishable from dynamic record fields.
-Effects handlers can be inlined and partially applied, including a top-level compiler-provided handler.

-However, partial evaluation is fragile unless supported by annotations.
-Robust partial evaluation benefits from type-system hints: we can require certain record fields or stack elements to be statically computable.
-Conveniently, it is easy to verify partial evaluation - we need only to try partial evaluation and see.

-### Staged Metaprogramming
+### Staged Metaprogramming and Partial Evaluation

 Glas has implicit, pervasive staging via its module system.
 Additionally, language modules can provide staging within a module, assuming the language includes a program interpreter.
 The g0 language, used in bootstrap, has support for staged metaprogramming via macros and an export function.

+Staging supports manual partial evaluation.
+More implicitly, the Glas program model is also designed to support partial evaluation: Linking is static.
+Stack allocation is static.
+It is feasible to distinguish static record fields.
+Effects handlers can be inlined and partially applied, including the top-level compiler-provided handler.

+Further, annotations can indicate where partial evaluation is assumed so we can properly warn programmers when it fails.

 ### Acceleration

-Acceleration is an optimization pattern where we replace an inefficient reference implementation of any function with an optimized implementation.
-Accelerated code can potentially leverage hardware resources, such as GPGPU or FPGA, that are difficult to directly use within Glas programs.

-The general idea is that we can annotate subprograms for evaluation on specialized hardware.
-A compiler or interpreter will recognize the annotation and either loudly raise warning or error if it does not support the requested accelerator, or silently substitute an optimized implementation.
+Acceleration is an optimization pattern.
+The general idea to annotate subprograms for accelerated evaluation, then a compiler or interpreter should recognize the annotation and silently substitute an optimized implementation called an accelerator.
+If the acceleration is not supported, the compiler raises warnings to prevent silent performance degradation.

-Accelerators are a high-risk investment.
-There are portability, security, and consistency concerns for the accelerated implementation.
-Fortunately, this is mitigated because we can test and check behavior against a provided reference implementation.
-But due to the risk, it's better to focus on a few widely useful extensions instead of lots of specialized functions.
+Abstract CPUs are a useful pattern for acceleration.
+Instead of accelerating twenty floating-point math functions independently, accelerate evaluation of a bytecode for an abstract CPU that features floating-point registers.
+Use the bytecode to implement those twenty functions, and perhaps many more.
+The accelerator may optionally require that bytecode is a static parameter support ahead-of-time compilation or non-local evaluation on a GPGPU.

+The compiler or interpreter may provide specialized data representations to mitigate data conversion and validation overheads when moving data between accelerated operations.
+Type annotations can guard against accidental data conversions.
+Thus accelerators essentially extend their host with new performance primitives - functions and types both - without complicating formal semantics.

+The cost of acceleration is implementation complexity, greater entanglement with the compiler, and related risks to correctness, security, and portability.
+Nonetheless, this tradeoff is worthwhile when it enables Glas to be used in problem domains where its performance is otherwise unacceptable.
+Glas will rely on acceleration to effectively support compression, cryptography, image rendering, machine learning, physics simulations, and many other problem domains.

+### Distributed Computation

+For computation at larger scales, it is feasible to *accelerate* evaluation of observably deterministic concurrency models such as [Kahn Process Networks](https://en.wikipedia.org/wiki/Kahn_process_networks) or [Lafont Interaction Nets](https://en.wikipedia.org/wiki/Interaction_nets).
+The accelerator would distribute the computation across multiple processors, perhaps across a mesh network.

+Accelerated subprograms don't need to be pure.
+However, in context of a distributed systems, channeling all effects through the 'eff' operator is awkward and easily becomes a synchronization bottleneck.
+Fortunately, for build-time computations (e.g. language modules, data printers) the effects are very limited and this is unlikely to become a problem.
+If we need concurrent external interaction after build-time, we can solve it in the application model.

+Build-time computations have minimal external effects - e.g. language modules (log and load) or data printers (log and write), thus distributed computations

+ (log and load or log and write) this is unlikely to become an issue in general.

+where effects are log and load, or printing binary data, this is unlikely to become a problem.

 ## Thoughts